xavier-zy/codestream/vs/docs/dev.md

 - Windows 10
 - [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)
+   - Various workloads including:
+      - Visual Studio extension development
+      - .NET Framework 4.8
 - [Git](https://git-scm.com/), 2.32.0
 - [NodeJS](https://nodejs.org/en/), 16.13.2
 - [npm](https://npmjs.com/), 8.1.2

-- License for [https://www.teamdev.com/dotnetbrowser](DotNetBrowser) (it must put into the git-ignored folder `\licenses\{Configuration}` where `{Configuration}` is Debug (dev license) or Release (runtime license)).
-It will be picked up by msbuild and put into the correct location.
-These licenses should _not_ be commited to source control
+- [DotNetBrowser](https://www.teamdev.com/dotnetbrowser) license. (it must be put into the git-ignored folder `\licenses\{Configuration}` where `{Configuration}` is Debug (dev license) or Release (runtime license)).
+It will be picked up by msbuild and put into the correct location at build time.
+These licenses should _not_ be commited to source control.

 ### Build (local)

+The webview (shared/ui) and the agent (shared/agent) are js/node dependencies that must be built before running CodeStream for Visual Studio.

+>NOTE: you will need an elevated prompt the first time you run the following commands to create various symlinks.

+>NOTE: running `rebuild` will delete the `node_modules` directory and run `npm install` again.
+Unless it's the first time you're building, or you want a clean "start from scratch", use the `build` command instead.

-1. From a terminal, where you have cloned the `codestream` repository, cd to `shared/agent` and execute the following command to re-build the agent from scratch:
+1. From a terminal, where you have cloned the `codestream` repository, cd to `shared/agent` and execute the following command to rebuild the agent from scratch:

    ```
    npm run rebuild